cowboyisaac/cbhweb/README.md

 ## Welcome to the Cowboy Hat Association

 Who we are: We are hackers who code for the greater.

-How we do it: our methodology on the highest level - Think Elegant and Build Fast
+How we do it: our methodology on the highest level - Think Elegant and Build Fast.
+We are both thinkers and tinkers.

 Here we gather a group of hackers who can think elegant, build fast, belive they are a part of sth bigger and be willing to code for the greater.
 Some interesting ideas of think elegant and build fast will be published in this website.